anushkajadhav031/Supervised_Linear_Regression/README.md

 # Supervised_Linear_Regression
-Supervised Linear Regression
 This repository includes basic implementations of supervised regression models using Python in Jupyter Notebooks.
-It covers four key types of regression:
+It covers five key types of regression:

 Simple Linear Regression – Regression with one feature.